 How Tall Was Goliath Really?

-The most commonly cited source is the Masoretic Text, the Hebrew text of the Jewish Bible, which describes Goliath's height as "six cubits and a span."
-Translating these ancient measurements, a cubit is approximately 18 inches, and a span is about 9 inches.
-This would place Goliath's height at roughly 9 feet 9 inches (2.97 meters), an extraordinary stature even by today's standards.
+The Masoretic Text, the authoritative Hebrew version of the Old Testament, describes Goliath’s height as six cubits and a span.
+A cubit is approximately 18 inches (45 cm), and a span is around 9 inches (23 cm).
+This would make Goliath roughly 9 feet 9 inches tall (2.97 meters), an incredible height by any standard.

 The phrase "six cubits and a span" is a biblical measurement used to describe the height of Goliath, the giant Philistine warrior defeated by David.
 In ancient measurements, a cubit is approximately the length of a man's forearm, around 18 inches (45 cm), and a span is the distance from the tip of the thumb to the tip of the little finger when the hand is fully extended, about 9 inches (23 cm).
 Therefore, "six cubits and a span" translates to about 9 feet 9 inches (2.97 meters).
 This description in the Masoretic Text emphasizes Goliath's extraordinary stature, making him an imposing figure in the biblical narrative.